Last Updated on 03/04/2026

 - As a result, when you study, people get penalized for regularly creating low-quality links.

-- There’s a significant possibility they’re not building the types of links considered safe, relevant backlinks.
+- There’s a significant chance they’re not building the types of safe, relevant backlinks.

 - There’s an increased chance that many of these people are creating spammy links with all the characteristics of a ‘low-quality link.